-Brent is a nationally and internationally recognized antitrust and competition attorney with over 25 years of civil and criminal litigation and trial experience in the public and private sectors.
+A nationally and internationally recognized antitrust and competition attorney, Brent has over 30 years of civil and criminal litigation and trial experience in the public and private sectors.

-Previously, Brent was the U.S. Department of Justice’s highest-ranking criminal antitrust enforcement lawyer, serving as the Antitrust Division’s Deputy Assistant Attorney General for Criminal Enforcement (DAAG) from 2013 to 2017.
-In this role, he oversaw all U.S. criminal antitrust investigations and prosecutions, as well as criminal policy matters, and was involved in the formulation of numerous Antitrust Division and DOJ policies and policy statements that remain in effect today, including the Memorandum on Individual Accountability for Corporate Wrongdoing (the so-called “Yates Memo”).
+Previously, Brent was the Deputy Assistant Attorney General for Criminal Enforcement (DAAG) at the DOJ Antitrust Division—the DOJ’s top criminal antitrust official.
+From 2013 to 2017, he directed all U.S. criminal antitrust investigations and prosecutions, and played a key role in shaping enduring DOJ policy, including the Memorandum on Individual Accountability for Corporate Wrongdoing (the so-called “Yates Memo”).
+As DAAG, Brent oversaw criminal antitrust investigations and prosecutions across numerous industries, including auto parts, capacitors, foreign exchange, generic pharmaceuticals, ocean shipping, packaged seafood, and real estate mortgage foreclosure auctions.
 His work also included investigations of non-antitrust criminal violations, such as fraud, obstruction of justice, and false statements.
-In addition, he served as the Acting Assistant Attorney General for Antitrust during the transition between the Obama and Trump administrations.
+In addition, Brent served as the Acting Assistant Attorney General for Antitrust during the transition between the Obama and Trump administrations.

 Before becoming DAAG, Brent was a Trial Attorney in the Antitrust Division’s National Criminal Enforcement Section and then its San Francisco office from 2003 to 2013, where he investigated and prosecuted Sherman Act cases and related criminal violations, including grand jury investigations, indictments, litigation, and jury trials.

-Previously, Brent was a commercial litigation partner in the Seattle office of Perkins Coie.
-He was also a litigation associate in Paul Hastings’ Los Angeles office.
-While in private practice, Brent represented clients in a range of cases, including antitrust, entertainment, employment, contract, and intellectual property law matters, for clients in the banking, automobile manufacturing, telecommunications, technology, and international trading industries, among others.
-His representations included serving as first- and second-chair trial and arbitration counsel.
+Earlier in his career, Brent was a commercial litigation partner in Perkins Coie's Seattle office, where he represented clients in a range of cases, including antitrust, entertainment, employment, contract, and intellectual property law matters, and across multiple industries such as banking, automobile manufacturing, telecommunications, technology, and international trading, among others.
 Brent began his legal career as a clerk for the Honorable Alan C. Kay, Chief Judge for the U.S. District Court of the District of Hawaii.

-Previously, Brent was the U.S. Department of Justice’s highest-ranking criminal antitrust enforcement lawyer, serving as the Antitrust Division’s Deputy Assistant Attorney General for Criminal Enforcement (DAAG) from 2013 to 2017.
-In this role, he oversaw all U.S. criminal antitrust investigations and prosecutions, as well as criminal policy matters, and was involved in the formulation of numerous Antitrust Division and DOJ policies and policy statements that remain in effect today, including the Memorandum on Individual Accountability for Corporate Wrongdoing (the so-called “Yates Memo”).
+Previously, Brent was the Deputy Assistant Attorney General for Criminal Enforcement (DAAG) at the DOJ Antitrust Division—the DOJ’s top criminal antitrust official.
+From 2013 to 2017, he directed all U.S. criminal antitrust investigations and prosecutions, and played a key role in shaping enduring DOJ policy, including the Memorandum on Individual Accountability for Corporate Wrongdoing (the so-called “Yates Memo”).
+As DAAG, Brent oversaw criminal antitrust investigations and prosecutions across numerous industries, including auto parts, capacitors, foreign exchange, generic pharmaceuticals, ocean shipping, packaged seafood, and real estate mortgage foreclosure auctions.
 His work also included investigations of non-antitrust criminal violations, such as fraud, obstruction of justice, and false statements.
-In addition, he served as the Acting Assistant Attorney General for Antitrust during the transition between the Obama and Trump administrations.
+In addition, Brent served as the Acting Assistant Attorney General for Antitrust during the transition between the Obama and Trump administrations.

 Before becoming DAAG, Brent was a Trial Attorney in the Antitrust Division’s National Criminal Enforcement Section and then its San Francisco office from 2003 to 2013, where he investigated and prosecuted Sherman Act cases and related criminal violations, including grand jury investigations, indictments, litigation, and jury trials.

-Previously, Brent was a commercial litigation partner in the Seattle office of Perkins Coie.
-He was also a litigation associate in Paul Hastings’ Los Angeles office.
-While in private practice, Brent represented clients in a range of cases, including antitrust, entertainment, employment, contract, and intellectual property law matters, for clients in the banking, automobile manufacturing, telecommunications, technology, and international trading industries, among others.
-His representations included serving as first- and second-chair trial and arbitration counsel.
+Earlier in his career, Brent was a commercial litigation partner in Perkins Coie's Seattle office, where he represented clients in a range of cases, including antitrust, entertainment, employment, contract, and intellectual property law matters, and across multiple industries such as banking, automobile manufacturing, telecommunications, technology, and international trading, among others.
 Brent began his legal career as a clerk for the Honorable Alan C. Kay, Chief Judge for the U.S. District Court of the District of Hawaii.

 Named a “California Lawyer of the Year” by California Lawyer (2013)